I'm a writer.

 - NOW Magazine (Toronto)

 Social distancing.
 Reading.
 Writing.
 Looking out a window.
-Unfortunately (but understandably) all screenings and productions are cancelled or on hold due to Covid-19.
+Unfortunately (but understandably) all screenings and productions are canceled or on hold due to Covid-19.

 My collection of interwoven one-act plays had its US premiere in Chicago right before we couldn't all be in a room together.
 Directed by Emily Lotspeich, it was called: